aiven/devportal/docs/platform/reference/eol-for-major-versions.rst

    `*` To be announced

 .. note::
-   The availability end date for OpenSearch minor version 1.3 on Aiven platform is yet to be decided.
    The EOL for Aiven for OpenSearch® is generally dependent on the upstream project.

 Aiven for PostgreSQL®